Skip links

 Technical Specifications of the Building HVAC/Ventilation Integrated Direct Air Capture of CO2 Unit from Soletair Power

 We remove CO2 from the air by integrating a technology called “direct air capture” in buildings.
 Then the HVAC system starts to capture CO2 directly from the air, reducing the atmospheric concentration of CO2 by using renewable energy.
-Captured CO2 gets converted to carbonates, and then stored inside concretes and then in buildings, where it stays permanently stored and can no longer contribute to climate change.

 Amine functionalized sorbent is used by Soletair Power within its carbon capture systems utilizing a temperature vacuum swing adsorption process.